Antiracist Afrodiasporic Dance Educator Choreographer + Lecturer + Coach

 "How Hip Hop Dance Groups Have Helped Asian Americans Find Belonging" by Eda Yu

-In college, Jillian trained under Clyde Evans and Moncell "illKozby" Durden, two renowned hip hop teachers from Philly who helped developed her foundation in hip hop, popping, locking, house, and social dance.
+During her undergraduate career, Jillian trained under Clyde Evans and Moncell "illKozby" Durden, two renowned Philadelphia-based hip hop professionals who helped developed her foundation in hip hop, popping, locking, house, and social dance.
 Simultaneously, she studied Modern and American Dance History from Nicole Stanton and became a mentee of "urban contemporary" choreographer Abdul Latif Rasheed.
-Jillian danced and choreographed in hip hop, step and burlesque groups at Wesleyan, and taught workshops on and off campus to adults and children with a variety of dance experience.
+Jillian danced and choreographed in hip hop, step, and burlesque groups at Wesleyan, and taught workshops on and off campus to adults and children with a variety of dance experience.
 She also co-founded the dance organization Milk & Choreo, which introduced beginners on campus to hip hop dance, gave experienced dancers opportunities to choreograph and teach, and brought in professional artists from both East and West Coast dance communities to teach workshops on Wesleyan's campus.

 After graduating, Jillian moved to New York City where she began training in choreography and street styles foundations at studios like Broadway Dance Center, Peridance Capezio Center, and EXPG.
-Her studies have deepened her understanding of dance as an embodied cultural practice and expanded her vocabulary in hip hop dance as well as street and club styles like house, popping, locking, and litefeet.
+Mentors like Cebo Carr, Chrybaby Cozie, Ms. Vee, Tatiana Desardouin, Sun Kim, and HuuRock have supported her training in house, litefeet, popping, hip hop, and more.
+Jillian's studies have deepened her understanding of dance as an embodied cultural practice and continue to expand her movement vocabulary as she grows as a dance artist.

 After moving to New York City in 2015, Jillian taught 1st grade, 3rd grade, and Dance at Success Academy Charter schools for 3 years and received her professional teaching certification.
 She simultaneously began substitute teaching at House of Movement in 2016 and joined faculty as a Beginner Hip Hop Foundations instructor from 2017 until 2020.
 In 2018, she began teaching Dance at New Bridges Elementary - PS 532, an arts integrated public school in Crown Heights, Brooklyn.
 In 2019, she became a recurring guest instructor at Dartmouth College's Street Soul workshop series, and she guest taught at City Dance Studios in San Francisco.
 During the summer of 2019, she worked with Dance United to provide dance instruction to low-income NYC youth.
 In the fall of 2019, Jillian began studying at the Dance Education Laboratory at 92nd St Y to become a certified dance specialist, which she achieved in the spring of 2021.

 In 2020, during the Covid-19 pandemic and Black Lives Matter resurgence, Jillian spoke on several panels about the importance of celebrating black identity within hip hop culture and the impact of anti-blackness in the global dance community, including for Cornell University, Work From Home Workshop Series, The Neighbors Dance Team, Prelude NorCal, and L/a/y/e/r/s Study Hall.
 In 2021, she became the Hip Hop History Mentor for Danyel Moulton's D-Con 4 virtual dance program and a writer and advisor for Freedom Movement.
 Since joining the organization, Jillian has written content for the group's social media, spoken on panels, taught lectures, facilitated Q&As, and coached individuals on antiracist strategies within dance education.
-Jillian has also coached the professional dance team The Company and students from Northeastern University, University of Colorado Boulder, UC Riverside, and UC Berkeley to familiarize dancers with the language of Afrodiasporic dance and culture.
-Most recently in 2022, Jillian joined the staff of Modega and NXGN West New York to teach beginner hip hop grooves and choreography.
+Jillian has also coached the professional dance team The Company and students from Princeton University, Northeastern University, UC Boulder, UC Riverside, and UC Berkeley to familiarize dancers with the language of Afrodiasporic dance and culture.
+In 2022, Jillian joined the staff of 3 NYC dance studios - Mark Morris Dance Center, Modega, and NXGN West New York - to teach beginner dancers hip hop technique and choreography.

 Jillian maintains a passion for incorporating heritage, history, and culture into dance education and embodying the lineage of Afrodiasporic dance.
 Jillian’s classes includes important nuggets of historical and cultural context, as well as a variety of essential hip hop dance vocabulary and techniques that she hopes will ignite the students' curiosity to learn even more.
 She teaches her students of all ages through this same lens, while aligning her elementary instruction to NYC's Blueprint Standards for Arts Education and the DEL Model.